Zchappie/Garage/IN2210_Tracking_and_Detection_in_CV/L2_camModel_and_poseEst.md

     * $k_u$ and $k_v$ are set according to the shape of the pixel.
     * $u_0$ and $v_0$ are principle point coordinates, usually set as image center.
     * Camera distortion has two cases in general: radial (important) + tangential.
 And the image is undistorted through a look-up table.
+    * The intrinsic matrix doesn't encode anything about the clipping region, so in theory cropping shouldn't affect the intrinsic parameters.
+However, usually when cropping, we also update the image origin to the corner of the new image, which requires the **change in the principal point offset**.
+The other parameters shouldn't change.
+    * For scaling case, we can think it as an **extra linear transformation** applied after camera projection, which you can achieve by left-multiplying the camera by $diag([s,s,1])$.
+The new camera will have all the parameters changed, including the axis skew if it is non-zero.
+The non-uniform scaling is the same, but the scaling constants in the x and y direction will differ, i.e. $diag([sx, sy, 1])$.

 3. The Full Homogeneous Transformation, from world coordinate to image
     $$p_{hom} = PX = KP_0TX = \begin{bmatrix}